 - your thoughts on different treatments or types of care that you might be offered

-- your thoughts on anticipatory care planning, organ donation, advanced directives and cardio-pulmonary resuscitation
+- your thoughts on future care planning, organ donation, advanced directives and cardio-pulmonary resuscitation

 If you become unable to make a decision yourself, this information will help those caring for you to make decisions on your behalf.
 Being involved in writing this information down is a good idea and may help you to structure your thoughts and give you some ideas about the kind of things you’d like to talk about.